 Clearmind Announces Notice of Proposed Stock Consolidation

-/EIN News/ -- VANCOUVER, Sept.
-25, 2022 (GLOBE NEWSWIRE) -- Clearmind Medicine Inc. (CSE: CMND), (OTC Pink: CMNDF), (FSE: CWY0) (“Clearmind” or the "Company"), a biotech company focused on discovery and development of novel psychedelic-derived therapeutics to solve major undertreated health problems, announces that it will be consolidating all of the issued and outstanding common shares of the Company ("Common Shares") on the basis of one (1) post consolidation Common Share for each thirty (30) pre consolidation Common Shares (the "Consolidation").
+VANCOUVER, Sept.
+25, 2022 (GLOBE NEWSWIRE) -- Clearmind Medicine Inc. CMND, CMNDF, CWY ("Clearmind" or the "Company"), a biotech company focused on discovery and development of novel psychedelic-derived therapeutics to solve major undertreated health problems, announces that it will be consolidating all of the issued and outstanding common shares of the Company ("Common Shares") on the basis of one (1) post consolidation Common Share for each thirty (30) pre consolidation Common Shares (the "Consolidation").

 The Corporation's board of directors set September 30, 2022 as the effective date of the Consolidation.
 Trading of the Common Shares on a post-Consolidation basis on the Canadian Securities Exchange (the "CSE") will commence on or about October 3, 2022.
 The Company's name and trading symbol will remain unchanged.